-Signs of gum disease-related tooth pain:
+Signs of cavity-related tooth pain:

 Common causes of sensitivity: